Wagon Types

 "A common type, used to transport female slaves, is covered with blue and yellow canvas.

-"A central metal bar, hinged at one end, near the wagon box, and locked at the other, near the wagon bed's gate, usually occurs in such wagons.
-The girls' ankles are then chained about this bar.
 When the bar is freed and lifted they may then, still in their shackles, be removed through the rear of the wagon, the wagon gate being lowered.
 Another common type of wagon used generally in the transportation of women is the flat-bedded display wagon, with its mounted iron framework.
 The girls chained and manacled in various positions within and to its framework, sometimes compellingly attractive positions, are then visible.

 "Sometimes, buyers follow such wagons to the markets toward which they are bound.
 Sometimes, however, the girls are sold directly from such wagons, the wagons being in effect themselves trading markets.
 In such cases usually one side of the flat wagon bed is used as an auction platform, a small but suitable scaffolding on which may well displayed the lineaments of the girl's beauty, and on which may be exacted from her the provocative performances demanded by cruel and merciless vendors of their beautiful, degraded merchandise.